spcourse/data/index.md

 # Data Processing

-## Syllabus<br><small>Fall 2021</small>
+## Syllabus<br><small>Fall 2022</small>

-In this course you'll build your own toolkit of useful programs with which you can read, transform and analyse data that you might find in various scientific areas.
+In this course you'll build your own toolkit of useful programs with which you can read, transform and analyze data that you might find in various scientific areas.
 You'll gain experience with professional development by implementing a final project for which you'll define a problem based on a public dataset, design a visual data interface and implement a data pipeline to bring everything together.

 ## Staff

+Teachers: Iris Luden, Milena Kapralova

-Simon Pauw
+Coordinator: Simon Pauw

-Ìris Luden

-Daan Moll

-Martijn Stegeman

 ## Goals